What do papermaking, gluten-free baking, cosmetics and homeopathic remedies share in common? One answer rises to the surface: “arrowroot.”

 Potential Side Effects & Caution

 While there are no scientifically proven dangers to arrowroot, it is important to follow all suggested serving sizes.
-In one 2009 case study, arrowroot juice was found to have caused toxic hepatitis in two women in Korea.
+For example, in one 2009 case study, arrowroot juice was found to have caused toxic hepatitis in two women in Korea.
+(15) However, when used appropriately, arrowroot should provide far more benefits than harm.